 Plan to repurpose your content

-If you’ve created other media, repurpose this into blog content.
-Some examples of content you can build a blog post around:
+If you've created other media, repurpose this into blog content.
+Some examples of material you can build a blog post around:

 - SlideShare presentations – embed them into a post